- SAP makes a large number of false proposals around S/4HANA.

 I assume that SAP would agree that it offered an integration solution before S/4 showed up on the scene.
 I will have a future article on what this means from the integration perspective.
 However, all new tables say all new mapping for the interfaces that do exist.

-The slide also includes all the trendy terms, like Internet of Things and Big Data — and one I had never heard of before, called Omni-Channel.
-Omni-Channel simply means to offer a sales experience across multiple retail channels — such as online, offline, etc..
-This has nothing to do with SAP as SAP has no product that does this — and these three things just tell the executive that “we do the new sexy.”
+The slide also includes all the trendy terms, like the Internet of Things and Big Data — and one I had never heard of before, called Omni-Channel.
+Omni-Channel simply means to offer a sales experience across multiple retail channels — such as online, offline, etc. This has nothing to do with SAP as SAP has no product that does this — and these three things just tell the executive that “we do the new sexy.”
 It’s a subliminal messaging that “we get it.”

 A big message about S/4HANA or ERP on HANA has been getting lean.
-So SAP has a few good slides on this that explain how this works.
+So SAP has a few suitable slides on this that explain how this works.
 The first slide shows database aggregates and indices in the database.

 Claim 9: Reducing the DB Footprint?

 SAP has proposed that one of the benefits of columnar databases is that they require less aggregation and indices.
-The blue are the aggregates and indices that are still necessary with ERP on HANA.
+The blue is the aggregates and indices that are still necessary with ERP on HANA.